dahmansphi/attackai/README.md

 once you justify the result you can __execute the attack__ using the `execute_attack_t2()`.

 ## Conclusion on installation and employing
-Once the attack is done, you need to observe the effect, that is the part where you need to check the documentation of the __paim-sim__ tool.
+Once the attack is done, you need to observe the effect, that is the part where you need to check the documentation of the __protectai__ tool.
 In the documentation, first I will illustrate the result of both attacks, then I propose the method to make the defense from such attack.

 # Reference